Bio káva, vše co potřebujete vědět

 Different growing conditions for organic and conventional coffee

-For conventional coffee cultivation, varieties that prefer direct sun are usually used.
+Conventional coffee cultivation usually uses varieties that prefer direct sunlight.
 They are often grown in large fields where the plants cannot be protected against pests and diseases naturally.
-Next comes pesticides and artificial fertilizers that increase the yields of the fields.
+Pesticides and artificial fertilizers are used to increase the yield of the fields.
 This not only affects nature, but also people who are exposed to chemicals.
 Many of them are highly toxic and harmful to human health.

-Organic coffee comes from varieties that grow in a shady environment.
-Harvesting takes longer, and farmers cannot count on such large yields as in the case of the use of support means.
-This coffee is grown only with organic fertilizers such as coffee grounds, chicken droppings or compost.
+Organic coffee comes from varieties that grow in shady environments.
+Harvesting takes longer, and farmers cannot expect to get as high yields as they would with subsidies.
+This coffee is grown only with organic fertilizers, such as coffee grounds, chicken manure, or compost.
 Growing this coffee is more difficult and the resulting coffee is also more expensive.

 How to use coffee grounds

-Have you ever wondered what happens to the coffee grounds after your favorite espresso?
-Spent coffee grounds are usually tossed in the general waste and end up in a landfill where they decompose and release methane, a greenhouse gas that is one of the main causes of global warming.
-See how you can effectively use coffee grounds and help nature.
+Have you ever wondered what happens to the coffee grounds left over from your favorite espresso?
+Used coffee grounds are usually thrown away in the trash and end up in landfills, where they decompose and release methane, a greenhouse gas that is one of the main causes of global warming.
+Find out how you can put your coffee grounds to good use and help nature.

 Coffee peeling

-You can also use the leftover coffee to make a coffee scrub, which will help you get smoother skin and remove dead cells.
-Just mix half a cup of coffee grounds, brown sugar and coconut oil.
-After mixing all the ingredients, apply to the body and wash off after a few minutes.
+You can also make a coffee scrub from coffee grounds, which will help you get softer skin and remove dead cells.
+Just mix half a cup of coffee grounds, brown sugar, and coconut oil.
+After mixing all the ingredients, apply to your body and wash off after a few minutes.

 Fertilizer

 One possible way to use leftover coffee grounds is in your garden.
-Coffee grounds are a rich source of nitrogen, phosphorus, potassium and magnesium, making them a safe soil amendment for most plants.
+Coffee grounds are a rich source of nitrogen, phosphorus, potassium, and magnesium, making them a safe soil amendment for most plants.
 However, their acidic nature can be detrimental to plants that prefer neutral or alkaline soil.
-It is best to use coffee grounds sparingly and mix them into the soil along with other organic matter to ensure a balanced source of nutrients.
+It is best to use coffee grounds in moderation and mix them into the soil along with other organic matter to ensure a balanced source of nutrients.

 By being interested in where your favorite coffee comes from, you can influence much more than you think.
-The market for organic coffee is growing every day thanks to customers who are not indifferent to the way the coffee got to them.
+The organic coffee market is growing every day thanks to consumers who are not indifferent to the path their coffee takes to reach them.

-La bohème Café has a passion for quality coffee and, thanks to direct purchasing, we are in direct contact with the farmers.
-We can therefore guarantee that all coffee is ethically sourced and promotes fair conditions for its growers.
+La bohème Café is passionate about quality coffee and through direct purchasing we are in direct contact with the farmers, ensuring that all coffee is purchased ethically and supports fair conditions for its growers.

-Celebrate Earth Day with a cup of ORGANIC coffee and support the sustainable agriculture of the coffee industry.
+Celebrate Earth Day with a cup of organic coffee and support sustainable agriculture in the coffee industry.